APrettyCoolProgram/website-source-files/README.md

 </table>

 # ABOUT
-This repository contains the source files for my websites
+This repository contains the source files for the following websites:

-# WEBSITES
 * [alicewhiting.com](https://github.com/APrettyCoolProgram/website-source-files/tree/master/alicewhiting)

 # DEVELOPMENT